 Antifouling anodes in strainers

 Does your antifouling system need a boost without entering dry-dock?
 Cathwell mud box anodes can be retrofitted while at sea.
-They are easy to install and easy to replace.

 Antifouling boost effect